jryans/jryans.github.com/source/blog/now.markdown

 layout: page
 title: Now
 footer: false
+description: Modern computing is far too rigid.
+I am currently exploring how to make computing more malleable so that anyone can reshape, extend, compose, and share new functionality.
 ---

 This is a snapshot of what's on my mind right now.
 This page was inspired by [Derek Sivers](https://sivers.org/now).